jpmorgen/BigMultiPipe/docs/bigmultipipe.rst

 the output filename of each processed file for use in subsequent processing steps.
 Stream (3) can be used to minimize the number of times the large output data files are re-read during subsequent processing.
-That said, as discussed in the `Background`_ section, the amount of information returned as metadata should be modest in size.
+As discussed in the `Background`_ section, the amount of information returned as metadata should be modest in size.
+The :func:`bigmultipipe.bmp_cleanup()` function can be used to remove large items from the metadata that may have been used to relay intermediate results between post-processing steps.
+Alternately, large metadata items not intended for return to the calling process can be stored in an object passed via the control stream (i.e. as a keyword of `~bigmultipipe.BigMultiPipe` or :meth:`BigMultiPipe.pipeline() <bigmultipipe.BigMultiPipe.pipeline>`).

 .. _background: